Aynp06/Music_App/README.md

 # MusicMate

-Play music with MusicMate and relief your ears
+"Play music with MusicMate and relieve your ears!"

 ## Your Biggest Mate !